 My work has become part of various private collections in the ACT, Nationally and Internationally.
 I graduated from Queensland College of Art with a Bachelor of Visual Arts (Hon) in Fine Art and completed a Master of Fine Arts by research from Monash University in 2007.
-Since 1981 I have exhibited in numerous group exhibitions both in Australia and overseas and have had fifteen solo exhibitions.
-(See Biography) Photography plays an important role in my work – both as a means of informing my art practice as a painter, and as an artwork in its own right.
-I have recently completed a series of digital composite works which use photographs as a base and incorporate found images or figures from my paintings and drawings.
+Since 1981 I have exhibited in numerous prestigious group exhibitions both in Australia and overseas and have had seventeen solo exhibitions.
+Biography.
+Photography plays an important role in my work – both as a means of informing my art practice as a painter, and as an artwork in its own right.
+I have completed a series of digital composite works which use photographs as a base and incorporate found images or figures from my paintings and drawings.

 My focus into the depiction of the unique nature of outback Australia began with time spent working in Tennant Creek in the NT where I managed an Aboriginal Art Centre and a shop in the main street.
 The job involved a lot of travel from Borroloola in the Gulf country to Epenarra, south of Tennant Creek.
 I used this opportunity to study Aboriginal culture and their complex relationship with the land.
-During that time I painted a series of camp dogs which highlighted their character and idiosyncrasies.
-(See Dogs)
+During that time I painted a series of camp dogs which highlighted their character and idiosyncrasies. (see Dogs)

 Recent research examined the outback areas in and around Lake Mungo in Western NSW and allowed me to develop a sense of spirituality of that area in respect to its charged heritage.
 The project resulted in two solo exhibitions Mungo Woman and Hills of Sand I also self published a room brochure which sums up my thoughts and research for the project and also includes an essay by arts writer Ann McMahon.
 Reviews from both exhibitions and the brochure can be viewed in the Media section.